Belarus Entry Requirements

 Prohibited Items

-• Meat and dairy products from non-EAEU countries
+• Meat and dairy from outside Eurasian Economic Union, foot-and-mouth controls

 Restricted Items